StockSharp/doc/en/topics/terminal/quick_start.md

 After selecting the start mode, the terminal window opens with the default set of components.

 Let's go to the connection settings and select the required connection.
-How to setup the connection is described in the [Connection settings](connection_settings.md) section.
+How to set up the connection is described in the [Connection settings](connection_settings.md) section.

 ![Terminal Quick start 011](../../images/terminal_quick_start_011.png)